Fujian Media Group Releases The Fu Culture To The World Short Video Series Of International Students Exploring Pingtan's Fu Culture, Showcasing Its Un...

+data-text="Fujian media Group Releases the "Fu Culture to the World" Short video Series of International Students Exploring Pingtan's Fu Culture, Showcasing Its Unique Chinese Romance" data-link=" Media Group Releases the "Fu Culture to the World" Short Video Series of International Students Exploring Pingtan's Fu Culture, Showcasing Its Unique Chinese Romance" class="whatsapp">Shar

-Media OutReach Newswire - 5 September, 2024 - The Fujian Media Group recently released a series of short videos themed "Fu Culture to the World."
+FUZHOU, CHINA - Media OutReach Newswire - 5 September, 2024 - The Fujian Media Group recently released a series of short videos themed 'Fu Culture to the World.'
 These videos aim to showcase the unique landscapes, local customs, and traditional culture of Pingtan through the distinct perspectives of international students living in Fujian and media reporters.
-While promoting Pingtan's cultural and tourism brand, the series also seeks to introduce the world to Pingtan's unique "Fu" culture, building a bridge for cultural dissemination and exchange between China and other countries.
+While promoting Pingtan's cultural and tourism brand, the series also seeks to introduce the world to Pingtan's unique 'Fu' culture, building a bridge for cultural dissemination and exchange between China and other countries.

 BUI THI LINH, a Vietnamese international student from Fuzhou University of International Studies and Trade who loves Chinese culture, visited Pingtan's 68 Nautical Mile Scenic Spot during this trip, the closest point on the mainland to Taiwan.
 She successfully unlocked the secret to its popularity as a social media hotspot.
 On this island, just 68 nautical miles from the Nanliao Fishing Harbor in Hsinchu, Taiwan, she observed: